-Lamingtons are one of Australia’s most famous dishes, after Pavlova, and are served at bakeries and cafes across the country.
-They as often baked for school and church fetes and are enjoyed at all sorts of outings.
+Lamingtons are one of Australia’s most famous dishes and are served at bakeries and cafes across the country.
+They as often baked for school and church fetes and enjoyed at all sorts of outings.

-One of the largest problems in assembling Lamingtons is how to cover the cake without having it crumble in the icing.
+The largest problem in making Lamingtons is how to coat the cake without it crumbling.
 One option is to let the cake sit for about a day to harden up.
 But my preferred method is to freeze the cake.
 Once frozen, the sponge can be coated in the icing and coconut with ease.

-This recipe calls for self raising flour, which is common in Australia and Britain.
-If you live somewhere that this is not freely available you can adapt plain flour by adding 1-1/2 teaspoons of baking powder to each cup.
+This recipe calls for self-raising flour, which is common in Australia and Britain.
+You can also adapt plain flour by adding 1-1/2 teaspoons of baking powder to each cup.
 This will give the flour the same raising effect.

 1. Preheat the oven to 190C, or 375 F. Butter a 9 inch by 9 inch pan, or cover it with parchment paper to prevent sticking.